agentdanger/ad-forecasting-gcp/README.md

     - "Video_FEP"
     - "Video_Preroll_Desck"
     - "Video_Preroll_Direct"
-- spend <i>int</i> the amount of planned spend associated with the campaign to be forecasted.
+- <b>spend:</b> <i>int</i> the amount of planned spend associated with the campaign to be forecasted.
 Note:  This should be the total spend for the length of the campaign.
-- impressions <i>int</i> the amount of planned impressions associated with the campaign to be forecasted.
+- <b>impressions:</b> <i>int</i> the amount of planned impressions associated with the campaign to be forecasted.
 This should be the total number of planned impressions for the length of the campaign.

 ### Example API Get Request: